New Year's photography, environment and Aurora hunting workshop

 While developing artistic and technical photography skills, you will be focusing on environmental and sustainability issues through non-formal activities such as workshops, discussions, presentations and visits facilitated by the project coordinators.
 One of our aims is to help create more environmentally aware consumers and travellers!

 Please note that this project is a learning/sharing camp and not a standard workcamp.
-This project has a smaller work part and puts a bigger emphasis on the personal learning process than on the community impact.
+This project has a smaller volunteer work part and puts a bigger emphasis on the personal learning process than on the community impact.

 In this project, we will organize a Night photography and Aurora hunting (Northern lights) workshop in the city or in the vicinity of Reykjavík.
 This will take place during late evening and possibly into the night.
-The Northern lights are a natural phenomenon depending on solar activity and meteorological conditions; we cannot guarantee you will see the Northern lights, but the night photography workshop will be organised anyway.
+The Northern lights are a natural phenomenon depending on solar activity and meteorological conditions, so we cannot guarantee you will see the Northern lights, but the night photography workshop will be organised anyway.

 Language: English